-In conclusion, female indigenous Matabele goats and Sabi sheep may have their body weight estimated using HG; optimal model (indigenous Matabele goat): $BWT = -46.711 + 1.006 HG (R^2 = 60\%)$; optimal model (indigenous Sabi sheep): $BWT = -15.209 + 0.586 HG (R^2 = 53\%)$.
-There was species influence on regression models, with indigenous Matabele goat females having better-fitting preliminary models and a stronger phenotypic correlation among body parameters than indigenous Sabi sheep.
-The current study used a randomly selected equal number (forty) of females of each of the same age (4 years old), and these animals have been under the same selection criteria and management method for decades.
-Hence, the comparison of the relationship between body weight and linear body measurements and the derivation of prediction models could offer a fair appraisal of these flocks.
+In conclusion, female indigenous Matabele goats and Sabi sheep may have their body weight estimated using HG; optimal model (indigenous Matabele goat): BWT = -46.711 + 1.006HG ( $R^2 = 60\%$ ); optimal model: (indigenous Sabi sheep) BWT = -15.209 + 0.586HG ( $R^2 = 53\%$ ).
+There was species influence on regression models, with indigenous Matabele goat females having better-fitting preliminary models and stronger phenotypic correlation among body parameters than indigenous Sabi sheep.
+The current study used a randomly selected equal number (forty) of females of each of the same age (4 years old) and these animals have been under the same selection criteria and management method for decades.
+Hence the comparison on the relationship between body weight and linear body measurements and derivation of prediction models could offer a fair appraisal of these flocks.
 The substantial association between different measures and body weight means that linear body measurement can be used as a predictor of body weight or as an indirect selection criterion to improve living weight.
 It's likely that species influence in the two flocks' evolutionary responses to both natural and artificial selection contributed to the differences in the relationship between body weight and morphological measurements between them.
-Climate change and variability over time may probably also have had a significant effect on the population's condition with respect to the relationship between body weight and linear body measures, particularly the derived prediction regression equations, as these two populations attempted to adapt to environmental changes.
+Climate change and variability over time may probably also have had significant effect on the population's condition in respect to the relationship between body weight and linear body measures, particularly the derived prediction regression equations, as these two populations attempted to adapt to environmental changes.